 Pitches may be written documents yet more typically they are brief oral presentations of written documents.
 Pitches follow a great deal of thought, research, and planning.
 They are polished diamonds—i.e., your best, most focused, most researched thinking on a topic.

-The pitch is often developed to sell an idea, solution, partnership, or application.
+The Pitch, The Sales Pitch, The Entrepreneurial Pitch—these are variations on a theme: persuasion.
+Rhetors pitch to sell an idea, solution, partnership, or application.

 - Internal Pitches are pitches intended for other employees at your workplace

 - External pitches are given to audiences beyond your workplace.

 People invariably endeavor to persuade others in home, school, and work contexts.
 That’s life.
 But a pitch is a little more refined than routine efforts at command and control.
 A pitch usually follows research, collaboration, revision, and editing.
 Pitches are very refined arguments and proposals about what a community, company, or individual should next in regards to a problem or opportunity.
 W

 - a writer pitches a story idea to a magazine or book publisher

 - a job applicant pitches to the employer that their training and experience prepares them for a job.

 - a consulting company pitches its services to investigate a problem and to identify best solutions to real-world problems that matter to clients